DTT2411/snow-depot/README.md

 ### 11. Product Administration
 The product administration area enables authorized administrators to manage the product catalog efficiently and safely.
 A simple form to add new products captures essential fields such as name, category and subcategory, price, ID, description, and rating.
-The form also includes a customa image uploader with a clear/replace control.
+The form also includes a custom image uploader with a clear/replace control.
 Form inputs are validated server‑side and inline, with helpful error messages.
 When the form is saved, the product is immediately available in the storefront, and a success notice confirms creation.

 Editing uses the same, pre‑populated form, streamlining quick corrections to info fields or imagery without re‑entering unchanged data.
 Image updates allow replacing or removing an existing file.
 After deletion, the product catalog and lists update and a success message is shown.